 Let me back up.
 For Memorial Day weekend, our family of four took a trip with our friends and their three children to Carlsbad, New Mexico.
 For our family, it was the start of a two-week adventure covering New Mexico and Arizona.
 We arrived in town, and each went to our respective Airbnbs.
 The town of Carlsbad, NM is the best place to stay if you want to see both National Parks.
 From the town of Carlsbad, it is about 25 minutes to Carlsbad Caverns NP and 50 minutes to Guadalupe Mountains NP.

 Carlsbad is a rather small town that straddles the Pecos River.
 It has a central shopping district and modest neighborhoods that border it on every side.
-There is a nice area along the river that has several Airbnb choices and a nice-looking RV park (Pecos River RV Park) that is centrally located.
+There is a nice area along the river that has several Airbnb choices that are centrally located.

 Photo credit: Desert USA